RobbyLawrence/COSC-202/README.md

-this repository serves as a place for me to store backups of my COSC 202 labs in the case the I accidentally delete them
+This repository is an archive of the old labs that I completed when I was in Data Structures and Algorithms at UTK.